-Managed security services providers (MSSPs) as well as managed services providers (MSPs) and value-added resellers who provide Security as a Service solutions are accustomed to adapting to change.
-However, you experienced even more lately, and that has changed the landscape of your business.
+Managed security services providers (MSSPs), managed services providers (MSPs) and value-added resellers who provide Security as a Service solutions are accustomed to adapting to change.
+However, you have experienced even more lately, which has changed your business landscape.

 Vince Crisler, Founder and CEO of Dark Cubed (Dark3), has identified four trends impacting the security space that MSPs and other solutions providers need to take into account:

-The COVID-19 pandemic initiated a wide range of changes in how people work and do business, most notably, shifting to work from home and remote work.
+The COVID-19 pandemic initiated many changes in how people work and do business, most notably shifting to work from home and remote work.
 “Businesses that said they could never have operated remotely have discovered they could do it,” says Crisler.
 “Now, remote work is here to stay.”

 With employees working from remote locations, however, business leaders have less oversight, and employees could be using technology or engaging in behaviors that create new security risks for their company.

-Security as a Service providers have the opportunity to deploy additional solutions for their clients, such as automated threat detection and blocking, and endpoint protection for devices used remotely, that help keep the network, data – and their employers’ businesses – safe.
+Security as a Service providers can deploy additional solutions for their clients, such as automated threat detection and blocking and endpoint protection for devices used remotely, that help keep the network, data – and their employers’ businesses – safe.

-One factor that may still be preventing businesses from optimizing their cloud environments is the struggle between performance and security.
-Research for F5’s State of Application Security report found that 76 percent of respondents say that if given the choice they’d turn off security to improve performance.
+One factor that may still prevent businesses from optimizing their cloud environments is the struggle between performance and security.
+Research for F5’s State of Application Security report found that 76 percent of respondents say that if given a choice, they’d turn off protection to improve performance.
 Your services can not only help secure their cloud or hybrid environments, but you may also provide the missing piece to their cloud strategy that enables them to implement new cloud-based solutions that result in greater efficiency, productivity, agility, and business continuity.

 3Pressure on Your Clients to Deploy Security

-More often, MSSPs are finding that clients who previously needed convincing to implement security are now asking for help.
+More often, MSSPs find that clients who previously needed convincing to implement security are now asking for help.
 They know they need cybersecurity.
-Crisler says, often, a larger business partner will require them to deploy solutions to align with their risk management programs.
-Or, regulations, such as the General Data Protection Regulation (GDPR), the proposed California Consumer Privacy Act (CPRA), and the Department of Defense’s Cybersecurity Maturity Model Certification (CMMC), are impacting their organizations with security requirements (and threats of punitive fines).
+Crisler says a larger business partner will often require them to deploy solutions to align with their risk management programs.
+Or, regulations, such as the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CPRA), are impacting their organizations with security requirements (and threats of punitive fines).

-Crisler adds that businesses are also more aware of how much of an impact a data breach can have on their businesses in terms of loss, remediation costs, fines and harm to their reputations, however they still remain strongly cost-conscious.
+Crisler adds that businesses are also more aware of how much of an impact a data breach can have on their companies regarding loss, remediation costs, fines and harm to their reputations; however, they remain strongly cost-conscious.